Rywka Lipszyc: After the war

-Rywka's diary was unearthed in the ruins of the crematoria at Auschwitz-Birkenau in June 1945 by a Red Army doctor, Zinaida Berezovskaya, who took it with her back to the Soviet Union.
-She died in 1983.
+Rywka's diary was discovered near the ruins of Crematorium III at Auschwitz-Birkenau in June 1945 by a Red Army doctor, Zinaida Berezovskaya, who took it with her back to the Soviet Union and kept it hidden at her home in Omsk.
+She made repeated attempts to have it translated but could not find anyone who would do it.
+Berezovskaya died in 1983.
 The diary was kept by her son along with other war memorabilia.
 He died in 1992.
-Zinaida's granddaughter, on a family visit to Russia, spotted the manuscript and took it with her.
-Over a decade later in 2008 she contacted the local Holocaust Center in San Francisco.
-The diary was hidden from the world in relatively good condition before it was offered.